DataDaneHQ/Pona_Kaka/README.md

 ![Canva Presentation Home Page](Images/Canva_Presentation_Home_Page.png)

-***Please Note:*** *While my involvement and all project deliverables are complete, the final report is pending submission to the funder, and the findings will first be shared with the participants.
-Until then, I am unable to share any "Tasks and Deliverables", findings, or full details of the project.
-Additionally, due to privacy limitations, not all "Tasks and Deliverables" documents will be posted once given the green light to share the project.
-Estimated submission date - December 2024.*
+***Please Note:*** *The final report has been submitted to the funder, and I am now permitted to share the findings of my analysis.
+To uphold strict privacy protocols, interview transcripts, Excel spreadsheets, and Python notebooks remain confidential.
+Only the final Canva presentation is available for public viewing.*

 <br>